teamclouday/AndroidSteering/README.md

 - [x] Steering angle range supports -180 to 180
 - [ ] Slider bar on phone for LT/RT controls
 - [ ] Memorized user settings
+- [x] Connection under same network (does not have to be Wifi hotspot)

 ------